-- Smear the thread on the driver chuck with Atlas Copco thread grease. - Screw in the bit assembly into the cylinder and tighten the driver chuck securely with the aid of the special bit removal tool.
+- Smear the thread on the driver chuck with Atlas Copco thread grease. - Screw in the bit assembly by hand.
+Note that there should be a clearance of 0,1-0,4 mm between the driver chuck and the cylinder casing.
+If there is no clearance, the end surface of the cylinder casing should be ground down as necessary.
+Tighten the driver chuck with the aid of the bit spanner.